Looking for information on outdoor activities in the Las Vegas Valley? Las Vegas Spring Preserve is a great option!

 Desert Living Center

-When we went there was also a photographic exhibition presenting shots taken during the construction of the Hoover Dam Bypass.
+When we visited, there was a photographic exhibition about the construction of the Hoover Dam Bypass (I still remember when it was being constructed).
 All the photos were amazing.

 The center was constructed using modern architecture which has won numerous awards.

-Many of Las Vegas attraction tend to be expensive (more than 10 dollars each and some are kind of easy to see).
-If you want to save, consider buying a card that let you go to a wide array of attractions for a fix price.
-We bought Las Vegas Power Pass.
-You can buy the card for 1, 2 or 3 days.
+Many Las Vegas attractions tend to be expensive ($10-$30).
+If you want to save, consider buying a card that lets you go to a wide array of attractions for a fixed price.
+We have bought the Las Vegas Power Pass and it has worked well.
+You can buy the card for 1, 2, or 3 days.
 Reservations must be done online.